numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 We propose to clean up NumPy's Python API for the NumPy 2.0 release.
 This includes a more clearly defined split between what is public and what is private, and reducing the size of the main namespace by removing aliases and functions that have better alternatives.
+Futhermore, each function is meant to be accessible from only one place, so all duplicates also need to be dropped.

 Motivation and Scope